Manage Static Website Hosting

 - Choose Delete Static Website

-Deleting the bucket
+Delete the entire bucket

 This permanently removes the bucket, its objects, and the static website configuration.
 The Static Website becomes unavailable.